 Frequently Asked Questions

 When will my payment be due?Payment due dates for the Fall and Spring semesters are on the 15th day of the month.
 If you are an incoming new student andyou attended a summer orientation program or you are a returning student early registered for courses before the billing date, your payment will be due approximately two weeks prior to the start of the semester.
 If you choose to late register, you will be billed the first week of school and payment will be due approximately 14 days later.
-Payments received after the due date are considered late and will be assessed an additional Late Payment/Administrative Fee of $30 for a balance due of $30 or more.
+Payments received after the due date are considered late and will be assessed an additional Late Payment/Administrative Fee of up to $50.
 You are required to pay for Summer and J-Term at the time you register in order to reserve your courses.

 How will I know what my account balance is?Fredonia is continually searching for ways to take full advantage of technological resources to communicate with our customers.
 Using 'Your Connection' to access your e-services, you may view your account summary, current activity and payment history.
 You are not assessed charges until after you have selected courses and prior to the first bill.
 Once eBills have been posted to your account, you will receive a notice at your email@example.com address.
 Additionally, if you have signed up authorized users to pay bills on your behalf, they will also receive email notices when the eBill is posted.
 Sign up your authorized users by following the online payment eBill links through 'Your Connection'.
 More information on electronic services can be found by following the eBill and ePayment.
 If you forget your email or 'your connection' user IDs, PIN or Password, visit the FredQuest knowledge base for some frequently asked questions and answers.